- Travel and Places»

-Further it is a host to many world class universities.
+Further, it is a host to many world-class universities.
 Currently, Kanpur is a major hub of Universities.
 Students from all over the state and from India come here to study in prestigious Indian Universities.
-At the business front, the city is well ahead from other cities in the state.
+At the business front, the city is well ahead of other cities in the state.

 There is further trivia about the name which comes from the British Raj.
 In the period of British Raj, Kanpur was spelled as Cawnpore.
-Which is but obvious considering the British accent.
+Obvious considering the British accent.

 Recently Kanpur was also given the status as a Counter Magnet, which basically means that it is a counter magnet to Delhi metropolitan area, the government of India does this so as to decrease the ever increasing migration in Delhi.
 The status of counter magnets is only given to cities which are more than 250 Km from Delhi and which have shown potential growth in the near past.

 Tourism in Kanpur is flourishing because of its closeness to tourist hubs like Agra and Varanasi.
-Though, there are many places to visit in Kanpur, these are some of places you can look forward to spending a great day in Kanpur.
+Though there are many places to visit in Kanpur, these are some of the places you can look forward to spending a great day in Kanpur.

 1| Allen Forest Zoo/Kanpur Zoo

-The zoo is named after British Indian civil service officer Sir Allen - Considering the recent name changes of popular places it will not be very far when this gets a name change in the name of changing names that belong to colonial rule.
-But the zoo got its name in independent India in 1971, still certainly we can't trust the people who change these names.
+The zoo is named after British Indian civil service officer Sir Allen - Considering the recent name changes of popular places, it will not be very far when this gets a name change in the name of changing names that belong to colonial rule.
+But the zoo got its name in independent India in 1971, certainly, we can't trust the people who change these names.
 Right?

 There is so much to see in the zoo that you will certainly remember it for years to come.
 The zoo has a vast, varied and rich flora and fauna.
-The fauna ranges from white asiatic tigers, lions, langoors, deers, chimpanzees, orangutans, and rhinoceros whereas the fauna is adored by some antediluvian trees.
+The fauna ranges from white Asiatic tigers, lions, langurs, deer, chimpanzees, orangutans, and rhinoceros whereas the fauna is adored by some antediluvian trees.